Tax Deadline, Start, and Extension Dates in 2016 (for 2015 Calendar Year)

 Also – stay tuned – in the coming weeks, I’ll be offering up some free tax software to readers!

-The IRS tax deadline is Wednesday, April 15, 2015 – for 2014 calendar year income.
-Since the deadline falls on a Tuesday this year, there is no weekend extension as we have had in some recent years.
+The IRS tax deadline is Wednesday, April 18, 2016 – for 2015 calendar year income.
+Since the normal deadline of April 15 falls on a Friday this year, there is a weekend extension to the following Monday (the 18th).

 Tax Filing Postmark & E-File Deadline